 My suggestion is to begin just below San Mateo, and take it to Santa Barbara.
 Notice the numerous little coves along the coast.
 It’s more than the eye can take in at times, but a must do!

-One of my favorite towns along our northern California coast line.
+For the Best Places to visit in California, this is one of my favorite towns along our northern California coast line.
 I love the vibe there, and the beaches.
 My kids and I have spent many a day on the near-empty beaches along this region.
 Little towns like Soquel, Capitola and Seabright, are host to lovely resorts and breath-taking beaches.
 Often you will find the little beaches set along these towns are typically empty!
 That means, you have the whole beach to yourself.
 What I’d recommend is stopping into Soquel or Capitola, find a great burrito shop, get lunch to go, and enjoy it on the beach.
 Sometimes you can do some shell hunting and find a beach full of sand dollars that have washed ashore.
 Other times, it’s perfect to just sit and enjoy the blue horizon of endless ocean.

 After your secluded day in Soquel, drive a bit further north back to Santa Cruz.
 The old town of Santa Cruz was revitalized after the Loma Preita earthquake in the 1990’s.
 They have many great little shops, and large shops to browse around and many restaurants along the way to choose.
 I almost forgot to mention the Santa Cruz Beach Boardwalk.
 It’s a city icon, and happens to have one of the original wooden roller coaster’s still in operation.
 Named The Giant Dipper, it was built in the 1920’s, and has always been one of my favorite roller coaster rides in the world!
 There’s a great Whole Foods Market, and a favorite restaurant of ours, Cafe Cruz where you are sure to be surrounded by locals!
 Great local seafood, and fresh local produce from the area!